General Information about Social Security

 Do you believe your Social Security benefits have been unfairly reduced by the Windfall Elimination Provision?
 Social Security will give you 60 days to appeal their decisions.
 Full information on the appeals process here: www.ssa.gov/pubs/EN-05-10041.pdf

 Note for those with immediate family who are "non-resident aliens" (NRAs) – that is, non-citizens who do not have a green card: Be aware that there may be an automatic federal withholding tax of 30% on 85% (i.e. 25½%) of each benefit payment made to an NRA.
 There are variations, depending on country of residence.
 There can be additional residence requirements for NRAs claiming Social Security as dependents or survivors of a covered worker.
 See this Social Security publication.

 NRAs who are entitled to Social Security retirement benefits and who reside in countries with no bilaterial social security agreement with the US may have their benefits cut off if they remain more than six months outside the US.

-If you start a business in your country of residence while living abroad, and are self-employed, you must pay self-employment taxes in the US ("SECA" contributing to Medicare and Social Security) in addition to those in your country of residence unless the US citizen/green card holder lives or works in a country which has a Totalization Agreement with the US.
+If you start a business in your country of residence while living abroad, and are self-employed, you must pay self-employment taxes in the US ("SECA" contributing to Medicare and Social Security) in addition to those in your country of residence unless you, a US citizen/green card holder, live or work in a country which has a totalization agreement with the US.
 In cases where there is such an agreement, the self-employed individual is usually exempt from SECA and instead subject to local self-employment tax.
 The self-employment tax rules apply no matter how old you are and even if you are already receiving Social Security.